 The Digital Tech Credential: Generalist Badge is a free and unique credential that indicates students have in-demand digital literacy skills.
 The Digital Tech Credential allows the region’s leading businesses and academic leaders to collaborate in scaling a coordinated response to pressing workforce needs.
-This program is being implemented by universities throughout the Capital Region and is recognized by regional business as a differentiator in hiring talent.
+This program is being implemented by universities throughout the Capital Region and is recognized by regional businesses as a differentiator in hiring talent.

 By completing PRAC112/The Digital Tech Credential as a UMBC student, you will receive a transcript notation as well as a badge that can be displayed on your resume or LinkedIn page.